Interceptor-robot/interceptor-robot.github.io/content/index.md

 ### Motion predict node
 Using the ball coordinates transformed relative to the reference frame AR tag on the table.
 The node uses a Kalman filter to smooth position data and predict the velocity.
 With the predicted velocity, the node determines where the ball will intersect the edge of the table.
 ### IK node
-Using the goal position from the motion predict node, we run ik using tracik to move sawyers gripper to the goal position. ik is implemented using move it which also allows us to implement obstacle avoidance to not hit the table or the side walls.
-The ik node waits for the goal position to update ( using std and stats to define update ) and then quickly moved sawyers multijointed arm. the ik solver uses distance to assist in the rtt search over the space.
+Using the goal position from the motion predict node, we run IK using tracik to move sawyers gripper to the goal position.
+IK is implemented using move it which also allows us to implement obstacle avoidance to not hit the table or the side walls.
+The IK node waits for the goal position to update (using std and stats to define update) and then quickly moves sawyers multijointed arm.
+The IK solver uses distance to assist in the RTT search over the space.
 ### Realsense node
-We use Intel’s ROS package for the Realsense camera to publish point clouds and images from the depth camera.
+We use [Intel’s ROS package for the Realsense camera](https://github.com/IntelRealSense/realsense-ros) to publish point clouds and images from the depth camera.
 Additionally the realsense node takes care of the following functions: Unwarping the camera image using the camera matrix; Computing the color image projection onto the depth cloud and publishing the combined point cloud.
 ### MoveIt node
 The MoveIt node performs inverse kinematics and path planning, creating a series of steps of joint angles for the Sawyer to move to so that it reaches a desired end effector position without hitting the table.
 ### Joint trajectory action server node
-Not a node that we made. this node is to allow sawyer to know it’s joints?
+This node is to allow sawyer to know about its joints.

 # Results